-Application : Applied

-Explanation on application of the practice The internal audit function of the Group is outsourced to a professional service firm, namely Messrs.
-Tan & Loh to provide the ARMC and the Board with the assurance they require pertaining to the adequacy and effectiveness of internal control.

-During FY 2022, the internal auditors performed two internal audit assignments and covered all the topics in accordance with the internal audit plan approved by the ARMC.
+Application : Applied Explanation on : application of the practice The internal audit function of the Group is outsourced to a professional service firm, namely Messrs.
+Tan & Loh to provide the ARMC and th Board with the assurance they require pertaining to the adequacy an effectiveness of internal control.
+During the FYE 2023, the internal auditors performed two internal audit assignments but covering all the topics in accordance with the internal audit plan approved by the ARMC.
 The findings and recommendations by the internal auditors together with Management's response are reported directly to the ARMC.
 This is to provide the ARMC with assurance in respect of continuity, adequacy and integrity of the system of internal controls within the Group.
 The Management would take appropriate actions to address and monitor the areas of weaknesses which would be followed by the ARMC.
-The ARMC, on behalf of the Board, reviews the internal control issues identified and recommendations in the reports prepared by the internal auditors on regular basis.
-None of these weaknesses identified had resulted in any material loss that would require disclosure in the Annual Report 2022 of the Company.

-Explanation for departure

-Large companies are requ to complete the columns uired to complete the columns below.
-Non-large companies are encouraged below.
+The ARMC, on behalf of the Board, reviews the internal control issues identified and recommendations in the reports prepared by the internal auditor on regular basis.
+None of these weaknesses identified had resulted in any material loss that would require disclosure in the Annual Report 2023 of the Company.
+Explanation for : departure Large companies are requir to complete the columns be ed to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe : Companies have an effective governance, risk management and internal control framework and stakeholders are able to assess the effectiveness of such a framework.

-Measure

-Timeframe

-Companies have an effective governance, risk management and internal control framework and stakeholders are able to assess the effectiveness of such a framework.